Welcome to Service Dog Laws Wyoming

 The ADA requires businesses and other public organizations to make reasonable accommodations for people with disabilities, including people who are using service dogs.

 It also requires reasonable modifications in policies, practices, and procedures, to include people with disabilities.
 As service dogs are not pets, any “no pets” policy must be modified to allow service dogs into a facility or program.

-There are three (3) main definitions of service dog or service animal, so if you’re feeling confused, you’re not the only one.
-There are multiple different laws which govern the use of service dogs.
+There are three (3) main definitions of a service dog or service animal, so if you’re feeling confused, you’re not the only one.
+There are multiple different laws that govern the use of service dogs.